 - Easily upgradable and moddable

-- Qanba buttons and joystick are great for the price
+- Qanba buttons and joystick are great for the price.

-- The case is plastic so it doesn’t have a lot of weight about it
+- The case is plastic, so it doesn’t have a lot of weight about it

 - Running it on PC can be a bit of a drag since it requires additional work

-2. Qanba Crystal Joystick for PC, PlayStation 4 and PlayStation 3
+2. Qanba Crystal Joystick for PC, PlayStation 4, and PlayStation 3

 Build and Design

-The Qanba Crystal arcade fight stick has a lot of real estate about and that is perfect.
+The Qanba Crystal arcade fight stick has a lot of real estate, perfect.
 Its size, of course, does limit portability because it is difficult to carry this around.
-You’ll find the standard 8 buttons along with 7 additional buttons on the side.
+You’ll find the standard eight buttons along with seven additional buttons on the side.
 Those additional buttons are for PS Home, Start, Share, etc. Like most Qanba sticks, this one has Qanba OEM buttons and a joystick.
 Qanba OEM parts are not Sanwa grade because they are not as long-lasting and responsive.

-Despite being good enough to be used at high level gameplay, people still prefer Sanwa buttons and joysticks.
-Which brings us to the next point.
+Despite being good enough to be used at high-level gameplay, people still prefer Sanwa buttons and joysticks.
+It brings us to the next point.
 Modding.
-The Qanba OEM buttons and joystick that come with the Qanba Crystal fight stick have LED functionality.
+The Qanba OEM buttons and joystick with the Qanba Crystal fight stick have LED functionality.
 You can turn them on, and they’ll emit lights that look good.
 If you choose to go for Sanwa buttons, you will have to give up the LED functionality with the stock version of this fight stick.

-People who are familiar with what they are doing when modding sticks can find a workaround, but beginners might have a tough time.
-As for the arrangement of the buttons, it also follows the Taito Vewlix layout which is pretty much what you can find everywhere.
+People familiar with what they are doing when modding sticks can find a workaround, but beginners might have a tough time.
+The arrangement of the buttons also follows the Taito Vewlix layout, which is pretty much what you can find everywhere.
 And lastly, yes, the Qanba Crystal has additional buttons on its side that you can easily find.
 That includes a button for Tournament Mode as well.

 Features and Performance

-Qanba Crystal’s Qanba buttons are not really up to the standard of Sanwa buttons and joystick.
-Afterall, Sanwa has been in this business and has perfected their art.
-Qanba buttons are not bad per say, but they do resemble the feel and response of Sanwa buttons quite a bit.
+Qanba Crystal’s Qanba buttons are not up to Sanwa buttons and joystick standards.
+After all, Sanwa has been in this business and has perfected its art.
+Qanba buttons are not bad per se, but they resemble the feel and response of Sanwa buttons quite a bit.
 But, Qanba arcade fight sticks have an excellent reputation for working seamlessly for a long time.
 The Qanba buttons feel a little spongy, primarily if used to Sanwa buttons, but you can quickly work your way with them.

-At the top, you can find a touch panel that is integrated with Playstation titles and games.
-You can use it to navigate the menu or even play other games that will allow for such support.
+At the top, you can find a touch panel integrated with Playstation titles and games.
+You can use it to navigate the menu or even play other games to allow for such support.
 The Qanba Crystal is diverse that way.
 I don’t think you’ll spend much time practicing your hand on games that aren’t arcade games on a fight stick.
 But, the option is there should you want to avail it.
 This PS4 arcade controller looks good and performs excellent, earning outstanding performance and aesthetic points.

 - Magnetic handle and USB cable compartment help in carrying this around

-- Compatible with PC, PS4 and PS3
+- Compatible with PC, PS4, and PS3

 3. Qanba Q1 Joystick For PS3 & PC (Fightstick)